kshitjee/ChainShot-ECDSA-Exchange/README.md

 /server
 1. index.js-
-    creates 3 different accounts with a public key, private key (using noble-secp256k library https://github.com/paulmillr/noble-secp256k1) and a balance console logs the different public keys, private keys and respective balances when a user enters transaction info (sender, recipient, amount) clicks on "Send Amount"- signAndVerify() creates a digital signature with the SHA256 hash of the transaction info and the senders private key, then verifies the transaction using secp256 if verification is successful, transaction goes through and changes the respective account balances change balance in the front-end
+    creates 3 different accounts with a public key, private key (using noble-secp256k library https://github.com/paulmillr/noble-secp256k1) and a balance. console logs the different public keys, private keys and respective balances. when a user enters transaction info (sender, recipient, amount) clicks on "Send Amount" => signAndVerify() creates a digital signature with the SHA256 hash of the transaction info and the senders private key, then verifies the transaction using secp256
+        => if verification is successful, transaction goes through and changes the respective account balances => change balance in the front-end